-Real estate developers are entrepreneurs who obtain land, prepare it for development and manage the construction process.
-They may also spend time negotiating projects and participating in public hearings.
+Real estate developers are entrepreneurs who obtain land, prepare it for development, and manage the construction process.
+These properties can either be residential or commercial.
+And, they also spend time negotiating projects and participating in public hearings.
 Most land developers travel a great deal, with dividing their time between working on their project's site or in the field.

 |Experience||5+ years of experience|

 |Key Skills||Excellent communication, leadership, problem solving, interpersonal, analytical, presentation, and project management skills; proficiency in Microsoft Office; the ability to read and understand blueprints; knowledge of construction and architectural design|

 Let's go over the steps you'll need to take to become a real estate developer:

 Step 1: Earn a Bachelor's Degree